-In Fiscal 2021 and Fiscal 2022 performance based long-term equity incentive plan awards were awarded to the executive officers in the form of PRSUs.
-The PRSUs are measured based on the Company's three year total stockholder return relative to the Global X Uranium ETF.
+In each of Fiscals 2021, 2022 and 2023 performance based long-term equity incentive plan awards were awarded to the executive officers in the form of PRSUs.
+The PRSUs are measured based on the Company's three-year total stockholder return relative to the Global X Uranium ETF.
 The PRSUs cliff vest and settle based on the achievement of the performance criteria at the end of 36 months.
 The number of PRSUs that may vest at the end of 36 months is contingent on the level of performance achieved and ranges from 0% to 200% of the PRSU target number of units.
-Regardless of the relative TSR performance of the Company versus the Global X Uranium ETF, if the Company's absolute share price is negative between the grant date and the 36th month share price, the maximum number of PRSUs that can vest is capped at 100%.
+Regardless of the relative TSR performance of the Company versus the Global X Uranium ETF TSR, if the Company's absolute share price is negative between the grant date and the 36th month share price, the maximum number of PRSUs that can vest is capped at 100%.